J. T. Riddle

-Joshua Travis Riddle (born October 12, 1991) is an American professional baseball shortstop and outfielder for the Lexington Legends of the Atlantic League of Professional Baseball.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Pittsburgh Pirates, Minnesota Twins, and Cincinnati Reds.
+Joshua Travis Riddle (born October 12, 1991) is an American former professional baseball shortstop and outfielder.
+He played in Major League Baseball (MLB) for the Miami Marlins, Pittsburgh Pirates, Minnesota Twins, and Cincinnati Reds.
 Prior to playing professionally, Riddle attended the University of Kentucky, where he played college baseball for the Wildcats.

 Amateur career

 Riddle attended Western Hills High School in Frankfort, Kentucky.
 As a senior in 2010, he was named Mr. Kentucky Baseball after batting .514 with 7 home runs and 20 stolen bases, while pitching to an 8–0 record and 1.26 earned run average.
 He then enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats.
 In three seasons, he batted .283 with 9 home runs in 168 games.
 In 2012, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.